VisionQuest: Marketing

 Footage from the series was included in a sizzle reel that was shown at Disney's upfront presentation in May 2025.
 Bettany and Winderbaum promoted the series during a Marvel Animation and Marvel Television panel at the 2025 New York Comic Con, where footage was shown.
-Mekishana Pierre and Nick Romano at Entertainment Weekly noted the "trippy setting" of a mansion in Vision's mind where he sees personifications of other AI programs from the MCU, comparing this to the "reality-warping vibes" of WandaVision and Agatha All Along.
+Mekishana Pierre and Nick Romano at Entertainment Weekly noted the "trippy setting" of a mansion in Vision's mind where he sees personifications of other AIs from the MCU, comparing this to the "reality-warping vibes" of WandaVision and Agatha All Along.
 The appearance of Spader as Ultron in both robot and human forms was also noted by commentators.
+Bettany and Matalas promoted the series during the 53rd Saturn Awards ceremony in March 2026, and Bettany appeared at Disney's May upfront presentation to announce the premiere date and show more footage.

+At Disney's D23 convention in August 2026, a VisionQuest booth displayed a screen framed like a painting which showed a mysterious figure engulfed in flames.
+The image would glitch to show glimpses of Ultron.
+Commentators believed the fiery figure could be the character Jim Hammond / Human Torch, an android whose body was used to create Vision in the comics.
+Also at the convention, Feige, Bettany, and Spader promoted the series during a panel and debuted the first trailer before it was released online.
+The trailer was described as "trippy" by Kirsten Chuba and Aaron Couch at The Hollywood Reporter, "mind-bending" by James Hibbs for Radio Times, and "as weird, if not weirder, than WandaVision" by Michael McWhertor of Polygon.

 Release

-VisionQuest is scheduled to debut on Disney+ in late 2026, and will consist of eight episodes.
-It will be part of Phase Six of the MCU.
+VisionQuest will have its first two episodes screened at the 2026 BFI London Film Festival on October 12, ahead of its scheduled premiere on Disney+ two days later.
+The series will consist of eight episodes and be part of Phase Six of the MCU.

+Future

+In September 2026, Matalas said he had ideas for how the story of VisionQuest could continue in future seasons, while Bettany said the series was introducing a "new type" of Vision and would be a "springboard" for the character's future MCU appearances.